alvalabs/gemini-language-proficiency-estimator/README.md

 **Audio Processing Fails**
 - Try a smaller audio file (under 10MB recommended)
 - Ensure the audio quality is clear
-- Supported formats: MP3, WAV, M4A
-- Convert the file to one of these formats if needed
+- Convert the file to MP3 or WAV format if it's in another format

 ## Additional Adapters